-Papworth Hospital is the only centre in the UK offering this surgery.
+Papworth Hospital is the only centre in the UK offering this surgery and has performed over 1200 operations since 1996.
 Pulmonary endarterectomy (PEA, also known as PTE) is a surgical operation in which the blood vessels of the lungs are cleared of clot and scar material.
 In a large proportion of patients who undergo this operation, their level of activity, quality of life and life expectancy are significantly improved and pulmonary endarterectomy surgery can be thought of as a cure for most patients.

 CTEPH is a form of pulmonary hypertension that occurs as the result of blood clots blocking off the arteries of the lungs.
-Whilst most of these blood clots originate in the veins , many people with this condition may be unaware that these clots are forming.
-Over time, the blood clots build up in the blood vessels of the lungs which become permanently scarred with narrowing and decreased blood flow finally resulting in increased pressure and resistance to blood flow in the lungs leading to pulmonary hypertension and right heart failure.
-When severe, this situation leads to increasing breathlessness, limitation in exercise and reduced life expectancy.
+Whilst most of these blood clots originate in the veins, many people with this condition may be unaware that these clots are forming.
+Over time, the blood clots build up in the blood vessels of the lungs which become permanently scarred with narrowing and decreased blood flow.
+This results over time in increased pressure and resistance to blood flow in the lungs leading to pulmonary hypertension and right heart failure.
+When severe, this situation leads to increasing breathlessness, exercise limitation and reduced life expectancy.

 The majority of patients (70-80%) referred to our service will benefit from surgery.
 Occasionally the type of disease may not be appropriate for surgery, or the patient may be too well or unwell to undergo the operation.
 In this circumstance you will be followed carefully and there may be some medical treatments available that can help improve the severity of pulmonary hypertension.
 At present, Papworth Hospital is working closely with other centres around the world to develop more effective treatments for this condition.